Zebiano/piradio/README.md

 Welcome!

-This is a little project that turns any Pi (1, 2 and 3) into an FM Radio Transmitter.
+This is a little project that turns the Pi 3 into an FM Radio Transmitter.

 The core of my project is markondej's project (https://github.com/markondej/fm_transmitter) to turn the Pi into a transmitter.
 But I felt that there should be an easier way to choose songs to play, stop the radio, etc so I decided to make a little interface for it.
 It should be pretty straight-forward, and I'm working on help files as well.